nashset/launch-unity-webgl/README.md

 *Includes a bash version for Linux users.

+*OPTIONAL: One line of code will allow you to run a python installation via shortcut if you prefer that way.

 *The line of code allowing you to access the build from another computer technically works, then stalls completely.
 Just use itch.io at that point.